Luma-exe/Luma-Academia/_INFS 3003 Artificial Intelligence/Lecture 5 - Knowledge Representation I Agents, Representation, Reasoning and Logic.md

 ```

 This framework allows the agent to reason about safe moves, avoid pits, and plan paths to the gold using logical inference.

+## Summary: Knowledge Representation Terms and Concepts

+### Foundational Terms

+**Sentence**

+- An assertion about the world expressed in a knowledge representation language
+- Can be atomic (simple) or complex (built from multiple sentences using connectives)

+**Axiom**

+- A sentence that is given as true without being derived from other sentences
+- Foundation statements in a knowledge base that don't require proof

+**Knowledge Representation Language**

+- A formal language with defined syntax and semantics used to express knowledge
+- Types include programming languages, natural languages, logic languages, and knowledge graphs

+**Knowledge Base (KB)**

+- A collection of sentences represented in a knowledge representation language
+- Contains all the facts and rules an agent knows about the world

+**Syntax**

+- The rules that define how sentences are properly constructed in a language
+- Determines what constitutes a valid sentence structure

+**Semantics**

+- Defines the meaning and truth values of sentences
+- Determines when sentences are true or false in different situations

+### Reasoning and Logic Terms

+**Inference**

+- The process of deriving new sentences from existing ones in the knowledge base
+- Uses logical rules to generate new knowledge
+- Notation: KB ⊢ α means "α can be inferred from KB"

+**Model**

+- A possible world or interpretation in which sentences can be evaluated as true or false
+- An assignment of truth values to all propositional symbols
+- If sentence α is true in model m, then m satisfies α or m is a model of α
+- M(α) denotes the set of all models of α

+**Entailment** (⊨)

+- A semantic relationship between sentences
+- α ⊨ β means α entails β: whenever α is true, β must also be true
+- KB ⊨ α means α is true in all models where KB is true
+- Relationship: M(α) ⊆ M(β)

+**Soundness**

+- A property of inference algorithms that guarantees truth preservation
+- If KB ⊢ α, then KB ⊨ α
+- Only derives sentences that are actually entailed

+**Completeness**

+- A property of inference algorithms that can derive everything that is entailed
+- If KB ⊨ α, then KB ⊢ α
+- Can find all logical consequences

+**Valid Sentence**

+- A sentence that is true in ALL possible models
+- Example: P ∨ ¬P (law of excluded middle)

+**Satisfiable Sentence**

+- A sentence that is true in SOME model (at least one)
+- Not contradictory; has at least one interpretation where it's true

+### Agent Architecture Terms

+**Knowledge Level**

+- The most abstract level describing what the agent knows
+- Represents the agent's understanding of the world

+**Logic Level**

+- The level where knowledge is encoded into formal sentences using logic
+- Bridges abstract knowledge and concrete implementation

+**Implementation Level**

+- The physical architecture and data structures that store and process knowledge
+- How the agent is actually built

+**Percept**

+- Input information the agent receives from the environment
+- Observations about the real world

+**Tell Operation**

+- Adds a new sentence to the knowledge base
+- Updates the agent's knowledge with new information

+**Ask Operation**

+- Queries the knowledge base to determine if something is true
+- Used to make decisions based on current knowledge

+### Propositional Logic Terms

+**Logical Constants**

+- True and False (the two truth values)

+**Propositional Symbols**

+- Variables representing propositions (P, Q, R, etc.)
+- Can be true or false

+**Logical Connectives**

+- Operators that combine propositions:
+    - ¬ (not/negation)
+    - ∧ (and/conjunction)
+    - ∨ (or/disjunction)
+    - ⇒ (implies/implication)
+    - ⇔ (if and only if/biconditional)

+**Atomic Sentence**

+- A simple sentence: True, False, or a propositional symbol
+- Cannot be broken down further

+**Complex Sentence**

+- Built from atomic sentences using logical connectives
+- Can be decomposed into simpler parts

+### Inference Rules

+**Modus Ponens**

+- From P and P ⇒ Q, infer Q
+- If we know something and know it implies something else, we can conclude that something else

+**And-Elimination**

+- From P ∧ Q, infer P (or Q)
+- If we know a conjunction is true, each conjunct is true

+**And-Introduction**

+- From P and Q, infer P ∧ Q
+- If we know two things separately, we know their conjunction

+**Or-Introduction**

+- From P, infer P ∨ Q
+- If we know something is true, we know any disjunction containing it is true

+### Approaches to Building Knowledge Bases

+**Declarative Approach**

+- Start with empty KB and add sentences explicitly
+- Agent designer tells facts to the agent
+- Separates knowledge from reasoning process

+**Procedural Approach**

+- Encode behaviors directly as program code
+- Knowledge is implicit in the procedures
+- Less flexible but potentially more efficient

+### Key Relationships

+**Entailment vs. Inference**

+- Entailment (⊨) is semantic: about truth in models
+- Inference (⊢) is syntactic: about deriving sentences using rules
+- Ideal system: KB ⊨ α if and only if KB ⊢ α

+**Model Satisfaction**

+- m satisfies α means α is true in model m
+- M(α) is the set of all models satisfying α
+- α ⊨ β means M(α) ⊆ M(β)

+**Proof Structure**

+- A sequence of sentences S₁, S₂, ..., Sₙ where:
+    - S₁ comes from KB
+    - Sₙ is the goal sentence
+    - Each intermediate sentence is either from KB or derived by inference rules